EleanaGrimshaw/unity-basic-training/step-by-step/MyFistCustomComponent.md

 Create your C# component through Assets>Create>C# Script.
 Right click your newly created component and hit Edit to open it in Visual Studio.

 * #### step 2
 Add two new public variables which will hold the start material and the new material.
-Name those variables accordingly
+Name those variables accordingly and hit save.
+Notice how these two variables have appeared in the Inspector on your new custom component.
 ```
 public class CubeHandler : MonoBehaviour
 {